 Ways to Treat Morning Sickness

 I wish there were a magic solution to morning sickness.
 But so far, I don’t know anyone that’s found one!
-There are, however, a ton of helpful remedies that may help to calm the nausea.
+There are, however, a ton of helpful remedies that may help to calm nausea.
 Since nothing is a one-size-fits-all solution, try a few different methods and see what works for you.
 Here are a few tips I found that helped me manage morning sickness:

 1. Eat small snacks/meals throughout the day instead of large meals.
 Eating more often can help since an empty stomach can aggravate nausea.
 Read here for the best foods to help with morning sickness.

 2. Wear an Acupressure/Anti-Nausea Band.
 Anti-nausea bands help by putting pressure on a specific acupressure point on your wrist that helps reduce nausea and vomiting.
 Sea-bands are my go-to for general motion sickness, and they helped equally as much during those early pregnancy days.

 3. Avoid any smells you don’t like.
 Pregnancy can heighten your sense of smell to crazy levels, and when something like the smell of chicken makes you nauseous, that can be a problem.
 Make sure everyone in your house knows your triggers to help you avoid those smells as much as possible!

 4. Drink a lot of water, and try ginger tea.
 It’s essential to stay hydrated during pregnancy and even more so if you’re vomiting.
 For some, water can help your nausea, but if it doesn’t, give ginger tea a try!
 Ginger is an excellent, natural treatment for nausea.
-If neither of those sounds appetizing, you can also try eating frozen juice or popsicles to help you stay hydrated.
+If neither sounds appetizing, you can also try eating frozen juice or popsicles to help you stay hydrated.

 5. Try Preggi Pop Drops.
 During some desperate moments with baby #2, these helped calm my stomach.
 These lozenges are all-natural, drug-free, and taste great (especially if you have a sweet tooth).

 When Does Morning Sickness Stop?

 As with every pregnancy symptom, morning sickness eventually ends, I promise!
-For many moms, morning sickness starts to lessen at the end of the first trimester, or around week 122.
-Since pregnancy is different for every woman, it could end earlier or later.
+For many moms, morning sickness starts to lessen at the end of the first trimester, or around week 12.2 Since pregnancy differs for every woman, it could end earlier or later.